StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 5. Archive for later use - Once you have reviewed the trade from start to finish and gone through the motions of a proper recap, save your trading journal entry.

-Why you should tag all of your trades
+Should you tag all of your trades?

 Any good trading journal will allow you to filter performance by tag to view your biggest winners and losers.
 By looking back every so often, you can identify areas of improvement and tweak your trade rules for that strategy.